 Having a plan to contain, eradicate, and recover from a cybersecurity incident is invaluable.
 Incidents create stress and chaos.
 Having an incident response plan introduces confidence and organization.

-As you can see, the core principles of the CIA Triad (Confidentiality, Integrity and Availability) are simple information security concepts that when properly applied to policy and program creation can have a real meaningful impact our ability to stay safe and protected.
+As you can see, the core principles of the CIA Triad (Confidentiality, Integrity and Availability) or CIA services are simple information security concepts that when properly applied to policy and program creation can have a real meaningful impact our ability to stay safe and protected.
 For more information on how you can keep your business safe and secure against cybercrime, contact the experts at TAG Solutions today!